Ready to get together with friends but not sure what kind of party to choose?

 No problem!
 Here are some great ideas for wine tasting nights.

 Have each guest bring a bottle of their favorite wine.
 Cover the bottles up with a paper sack and write numbers on the sack.
 Pour samples of each wine and have the guests write down which varietal it is, which region it is from, and if they liked it.

 It’s a great way to practice tasting techniques, expand your knowledge, and try new wines!
 Just like professional sommeliers!

-Region or Varietal Themed Night
+2. Region or Varietal Themed Night:

 Put together a theme of a region or varietal and have each guest bring a bottle of wine from that region or of that specific varietal.
 You can have a Taste of Italy night or a Malbec Wednesday.

-Wine and Food Pairing Night
+3. Wine and Food Pairing Night:

 Get a variety of take-out food with a certain theme, like Mexican or Indian.
 Have each guest bring a bottle of wine that will pair well with the food.
 Enjoy a great dinner and a variety of wines!